MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshoot-vscode-webclient.md

 1. Locate the page that you want to inspect.
 1. From that page, run the **Page Inspector** with <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F1</kbd>.
 1. Choose the field to inspect, select the dropdown menu, and then choose **Explore field in VS Code**.
+The source code for the table field definition behind the page field is now opened.

 ## Troubleshoot from the Help and Support page